ttarabbia/360-Neurohealth-LogSeq/pages/Vestibular Migraines.md

 		- [[positional nystagmus]] may be seen in positional testing
 	- [[Audiogram]]
 		- Rule out other causes of episodic vertigo symptoms including [[Meniere's disease]] which would cause low frequency hearing loss
-		- Vestibular migraine can be associated with mild, bilateral high frequency
+		- Vestibular migraine can be associated with mild, bilateral sensorineural high frequency hearing loss
 - # Treatments
 - # Resources
   heading:: true